-There wasn't really a brief per se but rather a selection of images that Charles Wood had collected as a point of reference.
+There wasn't really a brief per se but rather a selection of images that Production Director, Charles Wood, had collected as a point of reference.
 He explained that what he was trying to achieve was a homely American style farmhouse situated in a hidden valley somewhere in the US.

 What is the role of the farmhouse in the film?

 On the surface it was used as a place where the Avengers could hide from Ultron and regroup, but it was also used to humanize Hawkeye and give him a little back story.
 With the likes of Captain America and Iron Man having their own origin movie we know them intimately.
 With Hawkeye we're left a little in the dark up until this point.

 Having been provided with the images of typical American farmhouses, a couple of days into the work Director, Joss Whedon, handed the film's Production Director an image of his own house as a point of reference and the design moved on from there.

 What were the biggest challenges around this particular piece of concept art and how did you overcome them?

 The challenge for most designs is making them look cool and original but that wasn't the challenge here.
 The real challenge was to create a rest stop and a contrast to the rest of the movie.
 Something familiar and human in contrast to the chaos of the rest of the film.
 The greatest challenge was finding the right mood for the piece and a design for the building that sat well within the desired space.

 Roughly how long did it take/how many iterations?